andrewcbuensalida/node-express-jwt-auth/readme.md

 so trying app engine again. app.yaml is to deploy from vs code to app engine. https://www.youtube.com/watch?v=HgpCjChgjoQ&list=PL42xwJRIG3xCtmOrJAQFR5sIJFKIJ9MEn&index=2 to set environment variables,

+workflow is push to github and app engine should auto deploy.